tsuru/tsuru/docs/services/open-service-broker.rst

 Managing Service Brokers
 ========================

 To expose services from a broker, a tsuru admin needs to add the service broker endpoint to the tsuru api.
-This can be done on the cli.
+This can be done on the cli :

 .. highlight:: bash